dondomingoo/GoTorz/README.md

 ## 🌐 Live Deployment (Coming Soon)

-This `.zip` version is intended for local testing and demonstration.
+This GitHub-hosted version is intended for development and demonstration.

 The team is currently implementing a CI/CD pipeline using GitHub Actions and Azure.
 Once completed, the project will be automatically built, tested, and deployed to a public domain.